 Context.IO is the missing email API that makes it easy and fast to integrate your user's email data in your application.
-ContextIO-node is the officiel Node.js client library.
+ContextIO-node is the official Node.js client library.

 Usage of this library requires you to register for a Context.IO API key.
 You can get one free here: http://context.io/

-Client constructor simply requires your OAuth consumer key and secret.
-You can also specify the version and endpoint.
-By default, the client will use the latest stable version of the API (currently 2.0) and http://api.context.io respectively.
+The constructor requires your OAuth consumer key and secret, which you can find by logging in to the CIO Developer Console.
+You can optionally specify the API version you wish to use.
+By default, the client will use version Lite.

 The design of this library follows the URI structure very closely.
 For example, to call: